-WOTR conducts a wide variety of training programmes for development practitioners from national and international organisations, officials from various government departments, community based organisations, corporates and students.
-These programmes are conducted in diverse fields such as geospatial tools, water budgeting, climate induced vulnerability assessments, climate resilient sustainable agriculture, watershed-based natural resource management, aquifer delineation, community mobilisation, and application of IT to project management, entrepreneurship development and water stewardship.
+WOTR conducts a broad range of training programmes for development practitioners from national and international organisations, officials from various government departments, community-based organisations, corporates and students.
+These programmes are conducted in diverse fields such as geospatial tools, water budgeting, climate-induced vulnerability assessments, climate-resilient sustainable agriculture, watershed-based natural resource management, aquifer delineation, community mobilisation, and application of technology in project management, entrepreneurship development and water stewardship.

 TYPES OF TRAINING ACTIVITIES